New Light Species and the CMB: Models

-As we will discuss below, collider and astrophysical bounds on such particles make the simplest models too constrained to ever come into thermal equilibrium with the SM thermal bath.
+Since we only discuss thermodynamics after the QCD phase transition, the only allowed interactions are those with leptons, mesons, baryons, and the photon.
+In this low energy effective theory, any combination of such couplings may conceivably be allowed.
+We explore all of these possibilities, finding that current collider and astrophysical bounds are such that almost all scenarios are excluded, and minimal models of Goldstone bosons must have a negligible impact on $g_*$.
 There are small corners in (flavor-dependent) parameter space which are still viable and in which they could in principle have a small but non-negligible impact on the effective number of relativistic degrees of freedom.
 We conclude that unless we are very lucky, the addition of a natural massless or near massless scalar will have, at best, a tiny impact on the CMB and thus would require significant advances in our ability to measure $g_*$.